sruthipeter/sruthipeter.github.io/_posts/2016-10-16-gender-sterotypes.md

 >According to Wetizman's Role Theory (1979), children develop their behaviors and attitudes on thr basis of the presence of significant figures in their life.

 ##**Participants:**
-* Participants were all over 18 years of age.
+* All participants were over 18 years of age.
 * Indian men either currently in a relationship (married or unmarried) or had previously been in a relationship.
 * 51 responses were recorded.
 3 participants were discarded due to their failure to complete the full survey.
 48 participants were studied.